Prof. Yang Yue

 School of Information and Communication Engineering/Xi’an Jiaotong University, China

-Experience: Prof. Yang Yue received the B.S. and M.S. degrees in electrical engineering and optics from Nankai University, China, in 2004 and 2007, respectively.
+Prof. Yang Yue received the B.S. and M.S. degrees in electrical engineering and optics from Nankai University, China, in 2004 and 2007, respectively.
 He received the Ph.D. degree in electrical engineering from the University of Southern California, USA, in 2012.
 He is a Professor with the School of Information and Communications Engineering, Xi'an Jiaotong University, China.
 Dr. Yue’s current research interest is intelligent photonics, including optical communications, optical perception, and optical chip.
 He has published over 200 journal papers (including Science) and conference proceedings with >10,000 citations, five edited books, two book chapters, >50 issued or pending patents, >200 invited presentations (including 2 tutorial, >40 plenary and >50 keynote talks).
 Dr. Yue is a Senior Member of IEEE, Optica and SPIE.
 He is an Associate Editor for IEEE Access and Frontiers in Physics, Editor Board Member for four other scientific journals, Guest Editor for >10 journal special issues.
 He also served as Chair or Committee Member for >100 international conferences, Reviewer for >70 prestigious journals.

 Prof. Shengrong Bu